khulnasoft-lab/design.khulnasoft.com/contents/components/tooltips.md

 Tooltips should have no space (0px) between themselves and their target.
 They remain in place while the cursor moves within the target.
 Tooltips should never obscur the target element.

+## Content alignment

+To optimize for readability, consider the following content alignment options:

+- For minimal text spanning a single line use center-alignment.
+- For text that requires multiple lines use left-alignment.

 ## Demo

 [[Example:tooltip-directive]]